fermarsan/aixt/docs/Ai-Thinker/Ai-WB2-32S-Kit/AI-WB2-32S-KI.md

 # **ID card AI-WB2-32S-KIT**

 ## View
-* *The different pins on the card and the functions that correspond to each of these are shown in order.*
+* *Ai-WB2-32S-Kit, a total of 38 interfaces are connected, for example, the pin function definition table is the interface definition.*

 ![Alt text](Picture/AI-WBS-32S_FRONT.jpg)